Should I Become a Sports Therapist?

 Step 3 - Become Certified

 The Board of Certification, Inc. offers optional certification for sports therapists and athletic trainers.
 Once students have completed a Commission on Accreditation of Athletic Training Education (CAATE)-accredited training program, they become eligible to take the exam.
 Once sports therapists are certified, they must maintain certification in emergency cardiac care, including adult and pediatric CPR and airway obstruction.
-In addition, they must earn a minimum number of continuing education credits in a given time period.

 Step 4 - Earn Continuing Education Credits